paigeboyd/Final-Year/README.md

 An example: Going on an art tour around Paris.
 The route leads the user to the Louvre, and challenges them to take a selfie with the Mona Lisa in the background.
 Once this is done, it's off to the next attraction, where they face the challenge of working out a riddle.
 And so on...

 This app would provide the possibility of collaborating with local businesses in the city to provide real prizes for completing tours, for example vouchers to spend in a local café near the end of the tour.

+As this app is intended to be used on the go, I would build it as an iOS mobile app.
+To do this I would need to use

 Touchpoints to this app would be the supporting website to build the brand and promote the product.